johbry17/Waypoints-A-Personal-BioGeography/README.md

 ## Licenses

 - **Code**: The code in this repository is licensed under the [MIT License](LICENSE).
 - **Images**: All images in this repository are protected under copyright law and are not licensed for use.
 They may not be copied, modified, or distributed without explicit written permission from the owner.
+See [images license](LICENSE_IMAGES) for details.

 ### Disclaimer